RobsonAutomator/CognitoPOC/README.md

 # CognitoPOC
-How to use AWS Cognito User Pool with ,NET application
+How to use AWS Cognito User Pool with .NET application

+## AWS Cognito User Pool configuration